apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 ---
 slug: streampark-usercase-dustess
-title: StreamPark's Best Practices at Dustwind Information: Simplifying Complexity for the Ultimate Experience
+title: StreamPark's Best Practices at Dustess Information: Simplifying Complexity for the Ultimate Experience
 tags: [StreamPark, Production Practice, FlinkSQL]
 ---

-**Abstract:** This article originates from the production practices of StreamPark at Dustwind Information, written by the senior data development engineer, Gump.
+**Abstract:** This article originates from the production practices of StreamPark at Dustess Information, written by the senior data development engineer, Gump.
 The main content includes:

 1. Technology selection
 2. Practical implementation